suvanbanerjee/H2O/README.md

 Then it compares the base intake by both methods and selects the highest value.

-It divides one day (16 hours ie. 24-8[sleep]) into n equal parts so you can drink water at regular intervals and completes the amount of water you should drink daily.and sends you notifications to remind you to drink water.
+It divides one day (16 hours ie, 24-8[sleep]) into n equal parts so you can drink water at regular intervals and completes the amount of water you should drink daily.and sends you notifications to remind you to drink water.

 ## FAQ